Integrable 3-Site, Tilted, Extended Bose-Hubbard Model with Nearest-Neighbour Interactions: Introduction

-One of the distinctive features of the model of \cite{wytlf18} is that it has open boundary conditions with respect to the tunneling terms (i.e, no tunneling between sites 1 and 3), yet closed boundary conditions with respect to the intersite quadratic number operators interactions (i.e., site 1 couples to site 3).
-While it is feasible to engineer a potential to simulate such a Hamiltonian, as discussed in \cite{tywfl20,wytlf18}, it is of complementary interest to consider integrable Hamiltonians where the interactions are restricted to being on-site or nearest-neighbour only.
-In this work it will be demonstrated how this can be achieved for a 3-site system.
+There exists integrable 3-site Bose--Hubbard models with periodic boundary conditions, such as the homogeneous trimer studied in \cite{plwd23} and the non-hermitian system with unidirectional hopping \cite{zqwcc24}.
+One of the distinctive features of the model of \cite{wytlf18} is that it has open boundary conditions with respect to the tunneling terms (i.e., no tunneling between sites 1 and 3), yet closed boundary conditions with respect to the intersite quadratic number operator interactions (i.e., site 1 couples to site 3).
+While it is feasible to engineer a potential to simulate such a Hamiltonian, as discussed in \cite{tywfl20,wytlf18}, it is of complementary interest to consider integrable Hamiltonian open chains where the interactions are restricted to being on-site or nearest-neighbour only.
+In this work, it will be demonstrated how this can be achieved for a 3-site system.
 Remarkably, the construction provides for the inclusion of a tilting of the potential that does not break integrability.
-However there is a compensation to be paid, viz. the model is not homogeneous with respect to the on-site interactions strength.
+However, there is a compensation to be paid, viz.\ the model is not homogeneous with respect to the on-site interactions strength.
 On the other hand, such a property can in principle be accommodated due to the dipolar properties of the constituent particles \cite{cblmz25,lmslp09,lps10,rbjg24}.

-The integrable Hamiltonian is introduced in Sect.
-2. It is demonstrated how the Hamiltonian may be formulated via the $o(4)=o(3)\oplus o(3)$ Lie algebra, realised by canonical boson operators.
+The integrable Hamiltonian is introduced in Section \ref{sec2}.
+It is demonstrated how the Hamiltonian may be formulated via the $\mathfrak{o}(4)=\mathfrak{o}(3)\oplus \mathfrak{o}(3)$ Lie algebra, realised by canonical boson operators.
 Through this construction the conserved operators for the Hamiltonian are identified.
-It is also instructive to view this approach through the lens of the representation theory of $o(4)$, in order to set up a Bethe Ansatz solution.
-In Sect.
-3 an explicit basis is chosen for the Fock space, in a manner that facilitates the derivation of the Bethe Ansatz equations.
+It is also instructive to view this approach through the lens of the representation theory of $\mathfrak{o}(4)$, in order to set up a Bethe ansatz solution.
+In Section~\ref{sec3}, an explicit basis is chosen for the Fock space, in a manner that facilitates the derivation of the Bethe ansatz equations.
 The roots of these equations charaterise both the energy spectrum and the eigenstates of the system.
-Concluding remarks are offered in Sect.
-4, including comments regarding the completeness of the Bethe Ansatz solution.
-The Appendix contains some technical calculations required for deriving the Bethe Ansatz results.
+Concluding remarks are offered in Section~\ref{sec4}, including comments regarding the completeness of the Bethe ansatz solution.
+The appendix contains some technical calculations required for deriving the Bethe ansatz results.